 Atlanta is very different than all the other cities I’ve ever lived in.
 It has a soul all its own, a distinct rhythm that you probably misinterpret if you’re not from here.

 I turn on the radio just because I want to hear music that does something to me, hear people who talk like me.
-Each time I answer my phone to friends demanding to know if I’ve arrived yet, my old accent creeps back in and I realize how much I’ve missed it while I was making an effort to cut down the amount of times someone asked me “Huh?!?!” in a conversation.
+Each time I answer my phone to friends demanding to know if I’ve arrived yet, my accent creeps in and I realize how much I’ve missed it while I was making an effort to cut down the amount of times someone asked me, “Huh?!?!” in a conversation.
 I roll the windows down and let the air roll over me.
-Its cold.
+It’s cold.
 It smells like maple syrup and pine.
 It’s fall.
 It’s home.

 I still know why I left, why I vowed I’d never come back.
 And I won’t negate those reasons.
 But I just can’t believe I’ve been gone so long.
 I can’t believe I ever thought I could stay away.
 I miss being here so much my heart hurts, even my skin crawls with the need to get out and reconnect with the streets I know, relearn my shortcuts through alleys and backstreets.
 The Chevy hugs the curves of 285 now as I look up at the clear night sky.
 I. Missed.
 This.

 The one thing you never learn until the day you finally learn it is that you can always come home.
 It may look different, it may change in some superficial ways, but it will always feel the same.
 No matter what made you leave, good, bad or indifferent, you always belong somewhere if you still love it.
 You can always rebuild a life there if you desire it.
 No matter what happens and where life carries you, you can always come home.